BioBoost/course_programming_from_base_to_ace/docs/introduction/01_introduction_to_computer_programming/README.md

 ### Multiple Choice

-1. When an application is being run, we often state that the application ...
+1. When an application is being run, one can state that the application ...

     * compiles
     * describes